pystardust/ani-cli/README.md

 ## Fixing errors

-If you encounter "No results found" (and are sure the prompt was correct) or any breaking issue, then make sure you are on latest version by typing
+If you encounter `No results found` (and are sure the prompt was correct) or any breaking issue, then make sure you are on **latest version** by typing
 `sudo ani-cli -U` to update on Linux, Mac and Android.
 On Windows, run windows terminal preview and there type `ani-cli -U`.
 If after this the issue persists then open an issue.